macro187/nugit/readme.md

 Dependency Management
 ---------------------

-NuGit makes it easy to use other Git repositories from your own.
+nugit makes it easy to use other Git repositories from your own.

 Specify URLs of other Git repositories you require in your own `.nugit` file: